Brandon Aubrey: Bethlehem Steel FC

 In January 2018, Aubrey signed with USL club Bethlehem Steel FC.
 He was released by the club at the end of the 2018 season.

 American football career

 After being released from Bethlehem Steel FC in 2018, Aubrey decided to use his degree from Notre Dame to become a software engineer.
-While watching an NFL game on TV in 2019, a placekicker missed a field goal and his wife told him: "You could do that."
+While watching an NFL game on TV in 2019, a placekicker missed a field goal and Aubrey's wife told him: "You could do that."
 From 2019 to 2022, Aubrey worked with former Mississippi State kicker and kicking coach Brian Egan three times a week.

 Birmingham Stallions

 2022 season

 Aubrey was drafted as a placekicker by the Birmingham Stallions in the 2022 USFL draft and made his debut as a professional American football player on April 16, 2022.
 Aubrey played in all 10 games making 18 of his 22 field goal attempts (81.8%) and 22 of his 24 extra-point attempts (91.7%), which both led the league.
 He also had a league-leading 55 kickoffs with a 66.5-yard average.
 On June 16, Aubrey was named to the inaugural All-USFL Team.
 After winning the Divisional Finals 31–17, the Stallions beat the Philadelphia Stars in the 2022 USFL championship game 33–30.
 In the game, Aubrey was successful on two of his three attempts with a 42-yard long and made three of his four extra-point tries.